tpbrighton/docker-wordpress/docs/04-server-setup.md

 ## Setting Up WordPress

 - WordPress themes should be installed by unzipping into the folder: `/srv/public/wp-content/themes`.
+  - Please see [tpbrighton/maisha-wordpress-theme](https://github.com/tpbrighton/maisha-wordpress-theme) repository for
+    the original theme currently in use (repository is private because it's a paid-for theme, please see Zan Baldwin or Michelle Steele for access).
 - WordPress plugins should be installed by unzipping into the folder: `/srv/public/wp-content/plugins`.
   - To make use of AWS' SES service to send emails, install the plugin [Offload SES Lite](https://wordpress.org/plugins/wp-ses/).
   - To make use of AWS' S# service to store uploads, install the plugin [Offload Media](https://deliciousbrains.com/wp-offload-media/).